quickey-sdk/quickey_go/README.md

 ### Link Phone To Email
 ```
-response := q.LinkPhoneToEmail("YOUR PHONE", "YOUR TOKEN").Token
+response := q.LinkPhoneToEmail("YOUR PHONE", "YOUR TOKEN")
 fmt.Println(response)
 ```